 - Don’t touch taxi doors.
 The locks are automatic and your driver will open and close the door for you.

 - Don’t talk on trains (or keep it quiet).
 Japanese culture is very respectful of personal space and speaking loudly on a train is considered invasive to your fellow travellers.
+While American culture may be more friendly on public transportation, Japanese mannerisms are different.

 - Don’t forget — some trains in Tokyo will stop running at 2am.
 Schedules will be available closer to the event date.